 - On an ecommerce site, you will want product photographs (either the main image or alternate views) which demonstrate scale and show the product in use.

-- If your budget will allow, consider employing rich-media imagery such as that offered by companies such as Scene7 to enable zoom, dynamic image sizes, rotation, swatching, and dynamic addition of icons.
+- If your budget will allow, consider employing rich-media imagery such as that offered by companies such as Adobe Dynamic Media to enable zoom, dynamic image sizes, rotation, swatching, and dynamic addition of icons.

 The overarching purpose of your website is to communicate information.
 The overwhelming majority of that information is contained in the text on your website.
 This is why typography is one of the most important aspects of your website.

 Your digital media strategist will evaluate the typography used on your website according to a variety of criteria: